maros/Zway-SecurityZone/README.md

 Water icon by Chris Evans from the Noun Project
 Lock icon by Jems Mayor from the Noun Project
-Person icon by Yamini Ahluwalia from the Noun Project
+Person icon by Yamini Ahluwalia from the Noun Project Lightning icon by Steve Laing from the Noun Project

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of